Polygon (MATIC) Trading Up 27.9% Over Last 7 Days

-Polygon (CURRENCY:MATIC) traded up 0.1% against the US dollar during the 1-day period ending at 22:00 PM Eastern on December 9th.
-One Polygon coin can now be bought for approximately $2.00 or 0.00003275 BTC on major exchanges.
-Polygon has a market cap of $13.56 billion and $3.33 billion worth of Polygon was traded on exchanges in the last 24 hours.
-In the last week, Polygon has traded up 27.9% against the US dollar.
+Polygon (CURRENCY:MATIC) traded up 0.1% against the US dollar during the 24 hour period ending at 7:00 AM ET on December 16th.
+Polygon has a total market capitalization of $13.56 billion and $3.33 billion worth of Polygon was traded on exchanges in the last day.
+One Polygon coin can currently be bought for $2.00 or 0.00003275 BTC on popular cryptocurrency exchanges.
+During the last seven days, Polygon has traded up 27.9% against the US dollar.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.